jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/tank_regiment.rst

 --------------------------------
 King Tiger Regiment
 --------------------------------
 GER only, requires Motor Pool, Heavy Tanks and King Tiger Tank upgrades.
 If you think heavy tanks are too powerfully and slow, think again.
 King tigers are born for the Blitzkrieg :ref:`special operation <axis_and_allies_special_operations>`.
 Attack with these and have medium tanks chase down survivors.
+No need to mention, they also can survive a Nuke.
+To counter them, use artillery or airpower.

 --------------------------------
 Mechanized Tank Regiment